tldr-pages/tldr/pages/linux/mkswap.md

 `sudo mkswap {{path/to/file}}`

-- Check the file or partition for bad blocks before creating the swap area:
+- Check /dev/sdb7 for bad blocks before creating the swap area:

 `sudo mkswap -c {{/dev/sdb7}}`

-- Specify a label for the file or partition:
+- Specify a label for the file:

 `sudo mkswap -L {{swap1}} {{/path/to/file}}`